k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 ![](/assets/posts/charles/proxy_iphone.png)

-In the IP field please put the same IP address that your Mac Wi-Fi use.
+In the IP field please put the same IP address that your Mac Wi-Fi uses.
 In the `port` field type `8888`.

 To see IP-address of your Wi-Fi on your Mac: